Ex-CEO who oversaw doomed nuclear project sentenced

 Former SCANA Corp.
 CEO Kevin Marsh agreed with prosecutors that he should serve the sentence and the judge approved the deal, making him the first executive put behind bars for misleading the public on the project, which failed without ever generating a watt of power.

-Marsh said he wants to serve his time now because his wife of 46 years has incurable breast cancer, and he hopes to care for her after leaving prison.
+Marsh said he wants to serve his time as soon as he can because his wife of 46 years has incurable breast cancer, and he hopes to care for her after leaving prison.
+The judge agreed to have him report to a federal prison in North Carolina in early December.

-U.S. District Judge Mary Geiger Lewis cited Marsh’s remorse and expansive cooperation with federal authorities as she reluctantly accepted the plea deal, which is well below the federal sentencing guidelines of five years.
-She said the prosecution and defense description of what Marsh did is a “vanilla way to describe it,” adding that it understates “the seriousness of this non-disclosure.”

 “Your crime was committed with a little more elegance and sophistication than many I see,” Geiger told Marsh.
 “But you don’t get credit for that.”